sszokoly/avaya/utils/cm/README.md

 ```

 When running this script is no longer required it is highly recommended to delete the backup files in addition
-to removing the script from crontab (crontab -r) as large amount of files left if certain folders will cause the
+to removing the script from crontab (crontab -r) as large amount of files left in certain folders will cause the
 CM OS/Security/XLN backup utility to fail.
-Be sure to remove the correct ecs backup folder.
+Also make be to remove the correct ecs backup folder.